SixdegreeLab/MasteringChainAnalytics/en/ch09/ch09-useful-queries-part1.md

-# Common query part1: ERC20 token price queries
+# Useful query part1: ERC20 token price queries

-In daily data analysis, we often receive some common needs, such as tracking the price changes of an ERC20 token, querying the balance of various ERC20 tokens held by a certain address, etc. In the help documentation of the Dune platform, [Some helpful data dashboards](https://dune.com/docs/reference/wizard-tools/helpful-dashboards/) and [Utility queries](https://dune.com/docs/reference/wizard-tools/utility-queries/) sections give some examples, you can refer to them.
+In daily data analysis, We usually encounter some common queries, such as tracking the price changes of an ERC20 token, querying the balance of various ERC20 tokens held by a certain address, etc. In the help documentation of the Dune platform, [some helpful data dashboards](https://dune.com/docs/reference/wizard-tools/helpful-dashboards/) and [utility queries](https://dune.com/docs/reference/wizard-tools/utility-queries/) sections give some examples, you can refer to them.
 In this tutorial, we combine some typical needs that we encounter in our daily life, and sort out some query cases for you.

 ## Query the latest price of a single ERC20 token

 ERC20 tokens are used in a wide variety of blockchain applications.
 DeFi initiatives facilitate the trading of ERC20 tokens.
 Other projects reward their backers, early adopters, and development teams through distribution plans and airdrops in exchange for ERC20 tokens.
 Price data for several ERC20 tokens may be found on sites like [CoinGecko](https://www.coingecko.com/).
-The 'prices.usd' and 'prices.usd_latest' tables in Dune make it easy for data analysts to get the current market value of the most popular ERC20 tokens on each blockchain.
+The 'prices.usd' and 'prices.usd_latest' tables in Dune make it easy for data analysts to retrieve the current market value of the most popular ERC20 tokens on each blockchain.
 There is a table called [prices.usd](https://dune.com/docs/reference/tables/prices/) that keeps track of the minute-by-minute prices of different ERC20 tokens.
 To facilitate activities like summarization and comparison while researching ERC20 token-related projects, we may pool the pricing data to convert the quantity of different tokens into the amount stated in US dollars.

 **Get the latest price of a single ERC20 token**